EthanOBoss/CS290-Assignment5/README.md

 For full credit, you should use the same template to render both your root path / and the /posts/<n> path.
 You can still earn partial credit by implementing separate templates for each of these paths.

 Code Blog
-Add an entry to your Code Blog reflecting on your experience with this assignment.
+Add an entry to your Code Blog reflecting on your experience with this assignment and publish the new entry.
 Here are some questions you could answer (though these aren't the only ones):

 What was challenging about the assignment, and what specific kinds of problems did you have.
 How did you solve those problems?